-- (1) A person commits an offence who- - (a) fails, neglects or refuses to comply with any direction given under this Act; - (b) explores, retains a mineral deposit or mines otherwise than in accordance with the provisions of this Act; - (c) removes or fails to remove any buildings, fixed machinery or other movable property contrary to the provisions of this Act; - (d) removes or disposes of any mineral contrary to the provisions of this Act; or - (e) places or deposits, or is accessory to the placing or depositing of, any mineral in any place with the intention to mislead any other person regarding the mineral possibilities of such place.

-(2) A person who-
+- (1) A person commits an offence who- - (a) fails, neglects or refuses to comply with any direction given under this Act; - (b) explores, retains a mineral deposit or mines otherwise than in accordance with the provisions of this Act; - removes or fails to remove any buildings, fixed machinery or other movable property contrary to the provisions of this Act; - (d) removes or disposes of any mineral contrary to the provisions of this Act; or - (e) places or deposits, or is accessory to the placing or depositing of, any mineral in any place with the intention to mislead any other person regarding the mineral possibilities of such place. - (2) A person who- - (a) exports a radioactive mineral in contravention of subsection (1) of section fifty-nine or fails to comply with the terms or conditions of a permit issued under that section; - (b) causes environmental damage contrary to this Act or any other written law; or commits an offence and is liable, upon conviction, to a fine not exceeding one million penalty units or to imprisonment for a term not exceeding ten years, or to both.

-- (a) exports a radioactive mineral in contravention of subsection (1) of section fifty-nine or fails to comply with the terms or conditions of a permit issued under that section; - (b) causes environmental damage contrary to this Act or any other written law; or - (c) fails to rehabilitate a site or deal with potentially hazardous substances, erections or excavations in accordance with directions given in accordance with this Act;
+(c) fails to rehabilitate a site or deal with potentially hazardous substances, erections or excavations in accordance with directions given in accordance with this Act;